 Reader, School of Environmental Sciences, University of East Anglia

 Gill has been a Reader in Biological Oceanography in the School of Environmental Sciences at UEA since July 2009.
-She did her degree and PhD at the University of Liverpool and also worked at the University of Bristol and Case Western Reserve University (Ohio, USA).
-She established the Marine Trace Gas Biology lab at UEA whilst working on two 5-year NERC Advanced Research Fellowships.
-Gill attended the very first ResNet meeting in 2000 and has been actively involved for several years.
+She did her BSc and PhD at the University of Liverpool and has also worked at the University of Bristol and Case Western Reserve University (Ohio, USA).
+She established the Marine Trace Gas Biology lab at UEA whilst working on two 5-year UK Natural Environment Research Council Advanced Research Fellowships.
+Gill attended the very first ResNet meeting in 2000 and found it very inspirational.
+She has been actively involved in the committee for over a decade now and has built up a lot of equality and fairness expertise.

 Tori is a Lecturer in the Humanities in the Interdisciplinary Institute for the Humanities.
 Her research is broadly concerned with feminism, cultural politics and identity.
 More specifically she explores gender within youth cultures, seeking to make sense of the ways in which gender is reproduced through the regulation of cultural taste articulations.
 Tori teaches on the Foundation Year in the Humanities, and she is particularly concerned with encouraging students that are under-represented in higher education to study at university.
 As well as being deputy chair for the ResNet committee she is also a committee member of the International Girls Studies Association, a member of ARTS Emergency and co-founder of the community project Day of the Girl Norwich.